 Shopping in Lunenburg

-Lunenburg Bound is one of those small but lovely bookshops where I could browse for hours.
-Plus point: around the corner you will find the colorful Lunenburg mural on the façade.
+Lunenburg Bound is one of the small but fine bookstores where I could browse for hours.
+Plus point: Around the corner you will find the colorful Lunenburg mural on the facade.

 Pearl’s Vintage & Thrift If you are looking for unusual unique pieces, then you will love this store.
 Vintage clothing and accessories are lovingly put together and just browsing here is a pleasure.